qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson4.md

 To help us with this the shell has an inbuilt reverse history search that you can trigger by pressing `Ctrl + r`.
-This will open up a text input prompt where you can type letters and the command that matches best will be shown in the input area.
+This will open up a text input prompt where you can type letters and the command that matches best will be filled in the input area.

 Try it out!
 Type `Ctrl + r` and search for that `cat .tutor_history` by typing